scriptdaemon/manual/metadata.rst

 #.
 If there is more than one transcriber, the first transcriber is :html:`transcriber-1`, the second :html:`transcriber-2`, and so on.

 #.
-The :html:`<meta property="file-as" refines="#transcriber-1">` element contains an alpha-sorted representation of the transcriber's name.
+The :html:`<meta property="file-as" refines="#transcriber-1">` element contains an alpha-sorted representation of the transcriber’s name.

 #.
 The `MARC relator tag <http://www.loc.gov/marc/relators/relacode.html>`__ is :html:`trc`: :html:`<meta property="role" refines="#transcriber-1" scheme="marc:relators">trc</meta>`.

 #.
-If the transcriber's personal homepage is known, the element :html:`<meta property="se:url.homepage" refines="#transcriber-1">` is included, whose value is the URL of the transcriber's homepage.
+If the transcriber’s personal homepage is known, the element :html:`<meta property="se:url.homepage" refines="#transcriber-1">` is included, whose value is the URL of the transcriber’s homepage.
 The URL must link to a personal homepage only; no products, services, or other endorsements, commercial or otherwise.

 *****************
 Producer metadata